 Here are 9 tips for how to diminish tummy tuck scars and reduce swelling after a tummy tuck, listed below:

 - Practicing a good wound regimen has an important part in eliminating your tummy tuck scars.
 This involves how you treat the wound and how you protect it from foreign materials that may cause infections.
-These infections in turn lead delay the healing process and have a larger chance of scars.
+These infections in turn delay the healing process and have a larger chance of scars.